hussainv5253/MLProject/README.md

 # Wind Farm Power Forecasting

 Welcome to the Wind Farm Power Forecasting project repository!
-This project aims to forecast the power generation of three different wind farms for user-defined horizons using a multi-step recursive forecasting approach with XGBoost.
+Our project is centered around the development of a web API tailored for predicting the power production of windmill farms.
+Accurate forecasting of renewable energy generation is vital for optimizing power systems and facilitating the integration of more renewable energy sources into the grid.
+Without precise forecasts, we cannot fully harness the benefits of an efficient energy management system.

+Forecasting renewable energy generation is a complex task due to its inherent variability, which is heavily influenced by meteorological conditions such as wind speed, temperature, and air pressure.
+To tackle this challenge, our project utilizes a multi-step recursive forecasting approach with XGBoost, a powerful machine learning algorithm.

+For our project, we leverage the dataset sourced from the "Solar and Wind Power Data from the Chinese State Grid Renewable Energy Generation Forecasting Competition".
+This dataset contains comprehensive information on power generation from six windmill farms, each equipped with various turbine types.
+Our focus lies on farms 1, 2, and 3.
+The dataset provides power generation data at a 15-minute granularity, alongside weather-related variables.

+We have included a breakdown of the wind power data across the six sites, showcasing the diversity in rotor diameters and hub heights of the windmills.
+Additionally, we have provided a description of the dataset columns for better understanding.

 ## Project Components